-Portland is a small village located on Big Rideau Lake.
-There are several unique stores in town - including antiques and collectables.
+PORTLAND Portland is a small village located on Big Rideau Lake.
 A fraction east of the town you'll find the Cataraqui Trail.
-This all-season multi-use trail runs approximately 103km (55.6 miles) from Smiths Falls in the east to Strathcona in the west (Great for walking or biking) and offers the perfect opportunity to sample some of Ontario's breathtaking nature.
+This all-season multi-use trail runs approximately 103km (55.6 miles) from Smiths Falls in the east to Strathcona in the west (Great for walking or biking) and offers the perfect opportunity to sample some of Ontario's breath-taking nature.
 AMENITIES: LCBO and groceries.
-RECOMMENDED RESTAURANT: The Gallev Restaurant located right on the water with a great view over the harbour.
+RECOMMENDED RESTAURANT: The Galley Restaurant located right on the water with a great view over the harbour.
+PORTLAND MOORING Please keep in mind that approach to Portland can be problematic, be mindful of buyos and have your chart open, as waterways are shallow in this part of the canal.

-PORTLAND MOORING INFORMATION

 On approach to Portland you'll see Bayview Yacht Harbor ahead and to the left, and as you get closer you'll see Len's Cove Marina around a small headland ahead and to the right.
 Head towards Len's Cove Marina on the right, and moor at the town docks just to the left of the Galley Restaurant.
 There is no dock master - once landed there is an information board on shore.
 The price of mooring here is included in the price of your vacation (see page 66 for more information).